MickWest/sitrec/README.md

 The public folder contain videos that are government produced, are by me, or are otherwise free of restrictions.
 They can be found here: https://www.dropbox.com/scl/fo/biko4zk689lgh5m5ojgzw/h?rlkey=stuaqfig0f369jzujgizsicyn&dl=0

 ## Create/Edit the config files in config/
-You will need to edit shared.env, config.js, config-install.js and config.php
+You will need to edit shared.env, config.js, config-install.js and config.php.
+The defaults will work to an extend (with no credentials for downloading Mapbox or Space-Data, etc), so the _minumum_ you need to edit is config-install.js

 ### sitrec/config/shared.env